 Bombardier Recreational Products (BRP) is a global leader in powersports vehicles and propulsion systems that has built a name for itself crafting beloved products like the ubiquitous Ski-Doo snowmobile and Sea-Doo watercraft.
 Yet in 2015, they faced a new challenge in understanding their customers’ wants and needs.
 They had a wealth of meaningful unstructured product feedback data but no clear way of turning it into insight.
 That’s when they sought help from Keatext.

 Spearheading their efforts, as BRP’s Global Customer Advocate, was Myshka Sansoin, who was hired in 2014 to lead the company’s VoC program.
 Her principle mandate: to help BRP understand their customers’ needs and satisfy them.
 No pressure, right?
 Should be straightforward.
-Though perhaps not, when you have nearly 10 years of surveys and call-center transcripts to make sense of.
+Though perhaps not, when you have nearly 10 years of surveys and contact center transcripts to make sense of.
 To get there, Myshka required a text analytics solution that would meet three main challenges.

 Challenge 1: Unstructured, siloed product feedback